 Notwithstanding any other provision of this Part, the State Administrative Tribunal shall not have jurisdiction under this Part in any case in which the title to land is in question otherwise than for the purpose of determining any matter before the State Administrative Tribunal and any determination made by the State Administrative Tribunal shall not have any force or effect except as provided by this Act.

-[Section 121 amended by No. 55 of 2004 s.
+[Section 121 amended: No. 55 of 2004 s.
 1156(1) and (3).]

 Part VII — Miscellaneous